Precision Studies of QCD in the Low Energy Domain of the EIC: Science of far forward particle detection

 Measurement of the $\pi^+$ electromagnetic form factor can be accomplished at the EIC by the detection of the neutron spectator in coincidence with the scattered electron and $\pi^+$, i.e. an exclusive reaction with $e'-\pi^+-n$ triple coincidence.
 The neutron is emitted with 80-98\% of the proton beam momentum, and is detected in the ZDC.
 The pion form factor measurement only requires $-t$ measurements up to about 0.4~GeV$^2$, so a moderate acceptance ZDC is sufficient to catch the events of interest.
 Very good ZDC angular resolution is required for two reasons.
 First, to separate the small exclusive $\pi^+$ cross section from dominant inclusive backgrounds, a cut may be placed on the detected neutron angle in comparison to the reconstructed neutron angle (from $e'$ and $\pi^+$ using momentum conservation).
 Second, a $t$ reconstruction resolution better than $\sim$0.02~GeV$^2$ is necessary for a quality form factor measurement and such resolution is only possible when reconstructed from the initial proton and final neutron momenta.
 The ZDC is thus of crucial importance to the feasibility of a pion form factor measurement at the EIC.

 \paragraph{Tagged Kaon structure - hyperon spectators from proton beam}

-Measurements of the $K^+$ electromagnetic form factor at high $Q^2$ via the Sullivan process would yield valuable information on nonperturbative DCSB--Higgs-boson interference effects in hard exclusive processes.
+As introduced in Sec.~\ref{sec:mass}, the Standard Model has two mechanisms for mass generation.
+One is connected with the Higgs Boson (HB), while the other emerges as a consequence of strong interactions within QCD, particularly Dynamical Chiral Symmetry Breaking (DCSB).
+DCSB is responsible for 98\% of the mass of the visible universe, and the properties of the pion and kaon are central to unraveling the mysteries of this mechanism~\cite{Arrington:2021biu}.
+Measurements of the $K^+$ electromagnetic form factor at high $Q^2$ via the Sullivan process would yield valuable information towards this goal.
 The reaction of interest is $e + p \rightarrow e'+K^+ +\Lambda$, where the $\Lambda$ is emitted with $>70$\% of the proton beam momentum.
 We expect that lower beam energies are optimal, to ensure a high $\Lambda$ decay fraction, as non-decayed $\Lambda$ will be impossible to distinguish from neutron hits.